 Mattress protectors from SafeRest and Luna offer similar feels, levels of protection and price points.
-These five-sided mattress protectors will give you the peace of mind that your mattress will be spared from allergens and liquid damage.
-Which one do we like best?
-Read on for the full review.
+These five-sided mattress protectors will give people the peace of mind that the mattress will be spared from allergens and liquid damage.
+This comparison will jump into the details of each protector and go over the main similarities and differences.

 - Fitted sheet style (protection on five sides)